pazdera/scriptster/README.md

 [![Inline docs](http://inch-ci.org/github/pazdera/scriptster.png)](http://inch-ci.org/github/pazdera/scriptster)
 [![Build Status](https://travis-ci.org/pazdera/scriptster.svg)](https://travis-ci.org/pazdera/scriptster)

-Scriptster is a small library to help you writing scripts in Ruby.
-It is only consists of two functions and it's especially useful for apps that uses many external tools through the shell.
+Scriptster is a small Ruby gem that will help you write scripts in Ruby.
+It only consists of two functions and it's especially useful for apps which depend on many external tools.

-The two basic things this library focuses on are
+This library focuses on these two basic things:
  * Running shell commands
- * Providing nice logs/status messages about what happened
+ * Providing nice logs and status messages about what happened

 See the examples bellow.